AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 ## SSDT-RHUB

 USB hub fix.
 Device location is `_SB_.PCI0.XHC.RHUB`.
-Default one from Dortania or SSDTTime is okay, remove everything not needed from it.
+Default one from Dortania or SSDTTime.

 ## SSDT-OSI